EricTerrell/EBTCompass/README.md

 # EBT Compass

-EBT Compass is a compass and GPS app.
+EBT Compass is a compass and GPS app for Android devices.

 The compass points to true north (adjusted with the current magnetic declination).